benschw/benschw.github.io/_posts/2014-10-23-spring-boot-actuator.markdown

 - [Statsd](https://github.com/etsy/statsd/) collect your metrics with this, optionally with [codahale integration](https://github.com/jjagged/metrics-statsd/); also has Graphite integration
 - [Graphite](http://graphite.wikidot.com/) graph and expose your metrics once you have them
 - [Graphene](http://jondot.github.io/graphene/) integrate with graphite and protect your eyes from unnecessary bleeding.

+Pull my leg and I might show you how to build that out too.